Spookz/InstructorNetworkSecurity/Assignment1/Part1/README.md

 zebra

 Create subdirectories c,d, and z.

 Create the file sortedwords.txt in each subdirectory.

 Concatenate each word that begins with the letter of the subdirectory into each sortedwords.txt file.
+Each word shall be seperated by a new line character.

-The sortedwords.txt file in the c subdirectory will contain: cat, catch.
-The sortedwords.txt file in d subdirectory will contain: dog.
-The sortedwords.txt file in the z subdirectory will contain: zebra.
+sortedwords.txt file in the c subdirectory will contain: cat, catch

+sortedwords.txt file in d subdirectory will contain: dog

+sortedwords.txt file in the z subdirectory will contain: zebra